 Top 10 Neighborhoods in West London

-At Amy’s we have put together a collection of the top ten neighborhoods in west London, to help you make the most of your tour in our beloved city.
+Here at Amy’s Escorts London, we decided to put together a collection of the top 10 neighborhoods in West London, to help you make the most of your tour in our beloved city.

-1. In first place is Soho.
-It is a great place to find interesting food, live entertainment and a pulsing nightlife.
+1- In first place: Soho.
+It´s a great place to find interesting food, live entertainment and a pulsing nightlife.
 Browse the many boutique shops, relax in Soho Square, or treat yourself to a cocktail, a delicious meal and a West End show.
 Soho is also known for its risqué vibe.
 This is where you’ll find many of London’s burlesque shows, sex shops, and gay and lesbian bars.

-2. The bright lights of Knightsbridge lure in tourists from around the world as well as Londoners with a bit of spare money to spend come pay day.
-And spend it you shall, on exotic items buried deep within Harrods or stylish new threads from Harvey Nics.
+2- The bright lights of Knightsbridge lure in tourists from around the world as well as Londoners with a bit of spare money to spend come payday.
+And here at Knightsbridge spend it you shall.
+Exotic items buried deep within Harrods or stylish new threads from Harvey Nics are what you can expect.
 After all that time on your feet, a slap-up dinner in one of Knightsbridge’s swanky restaurants is in order – you’ve been warned about the price tag, though.

-5. Mayfair has become one of London’s most fashionable destinations.
-An inspiring mix of niche, luxury fashion and beauty brands, art and antiques dealers and exclusive restaurants, it is not to be missed when visiting London.
+5- Mayfair has become one of London’s most fashionable destinations.
+An inspiring mix of niche, luxury fashion and beauty brands, art and antique dealers and exclusive restaurants, makes this location not to be missed when visiting London.
 Some of the world’s most prestigious retail brands call Mayfair home including Marc Jacobs, Christian Louboutin, Jenny Packham and Balenciaga.
 These brands sit alongside quintessential British brands such as Purdey and William & Son.
-World famous restaurants including Scotts, as well as small coffee shops such as the Mount Street Deli – a local favourite are intertwined with art galleries, public art and 5 star hotels.
+World-famous restaurants including Scotts, as well as small coffee shops such as the Mount Street Deli – a local favourite, are intertwined with art galleries, public art and 5-Star hotels.